Brighton (Qld)

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

 Brighton's median income among taxpayers was $61,904 in financial year 2022.
-The average income stood at $74,079 during the same period.
+The average income stood at $74,079 in the same period.
 These figures compare to Greater Brisbane's median and average incomes of $55,645 and $70,520 respectively.
-Based on Wage Price Index growth of 11.71% since financial year 2022, current estimates suggest approximately $69,153 for the median income and $82,754 for the average income as of March 2025.
-Census data indicates that household, family, and personal incomes in Brighton cluster around the 66th percentile nationally.
-Income brackets show that the largest segment comprises 31.6% earning between $1,500 and $2,999 weekly, with 3,200 residents falling into this category.
-This trend is consistent with broader trends across the broader area, where 33.3% fall into the same income bracket.
-After housing expenses, 85.1% of income remains for other expenses.
+Based on a Wage Price Index growth rate of 13.99% since financial year 2022, estimated median and average incomes for Brighton as of September 2025 would be approximately $70,564 and $84,443 respectively.
+Census data shows that household, family, and personal incomes in Brighton cluster around the 66th percentile nationally.
+The largest income bracket comprises 31.6% earning between $1,500 and $2,999 weekly, with a total of 3,205 residents falling into this category.
+This is consistent with broader trends across the broader area, where 33.3% fall into the same income category.
+After housing costs, 85.1% of income remains for other expenses.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income